alonremer/Speech-Emotion-Recognition-Model-Comparison/README.md

 </p>

-## Future Work
+## Conclusions and Future Work

-Future work could explore the following enhancements:
+Training on spectrograms required a uniform length for the audio data, which involved either padding or trimming.
+This preprocessing step could potentially hinder the model’s ability to accurately interpret the data.
+Consequently, utilizing models based on embeddings, like Wav2Vec2, is found to be a more suitable approach for processing audio data compared to converting it into spectrograms and treating the data as images.

-- **Advanced Models**: Investigate more sophisticated models like Wav2Vec2-BERT, which could potentially yield better performance in emotion recognition tasks.
+Moreover, the short duration of the current audio clips (approximately 2 seconds) limits the available information for emotion recognition.
+Longer audio clips could provide more context and enhance the model's performance.
+The current sentences also lack contextual relevance to the emotions being expressed, further constraining the models' effectiveness.

-- **Multi-Dataset Training**: Incorporate additional datasets that feature longer audio clips and utilize contextual spoken text, which might improve the model’s prediction accuracy.
+**Future Work:**

-- **Multimodal Fusion**: Integrate video data, allowing the model to utilize facial expressions alongside speech to make more confident emotion predictions.
+Exploring more advanced models, such as Wav2Vec2-BERT, could offer better performance in emotion recognition tasks.
+Incorporating multiple datasets that feature longer audio clips and potentially utilizing the spoken text could improve prediction accuracy.
+Additionally, integrating video data, if available, could provide additional context through facial expressions, enhancing the model’s ability to make more confident decisions.

 ## Contributing